uliw/esbmtk/docs/manual/manual-3.rst

 Gas Exchange
 ~~~~~~~~~~~~

-ESBMTK implements gas exchange across the Air-Sea interface as a :py:class:`esbmtk.connections.Connection()` instance, between a :py:class:`esbmtk.extended_classes.GasReservoir()` and a :py:class:`esbmtk.esbmtk.Reservoir()` instance.
+ESBMTK implements gas exchange across the Air-Sea interface as a :py:class:`esbmtk.connections.Connection()` instance, between a :py:class:`esbmtk.extended_classes.GasSpecies()` and a :py:class:`esbmtk.esbmtk.Species()` instance.
 In the following example, we first declare a ``Gasreservoir`` and then connect it with a regular surface box.
 Note that the CO\ :sub:`2`\ gas transfer calculation requires that the respective surface reservoir carries the ``CO2aq`` tracer as calculated by the :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry_carbonate_system_1.()` function since the gas-transfer depends on the dissolved CO\ :sub:`2`\ rather than on the DIC concentration.

 .. code:: ipython

-    GasReservoir(
+    GasSpecies(
         name="CO2_At",
         species=M.CO2,
         reservoir_mass="1.833E20 mol",